anrodon/nem-microwallet/README.md

 # NEM Microwallet
 ## NEM Blockchain Chrome Extension wallet

-This repository contains the source code for the NEM Microwallet extension, a Chrome extension that allows the user to have some of the nem features in a fast and accessible way.
+This repository contains the source code for the NEM Microwallet, a Chrome extension that allows the user to have some of the NEM features in a fast and accessible way.

+You can get the extension downloading it at the [Chrome Webstore](https://chrome.google.com/webstore/detail/dhjphghceddgjhboapfeeonimnihpkkn).

 ### Features
 At this moment, the NEM Microwallet has the following features: